randomstring/WeasleyClock/BuildLog.md

 ## TODO

-Much of this could be pieced together from the changelog of this GitHub repo, but writing out my design choices would be better.
+Much of this could be pieced together from the change-log of this GitHub repo, but writing out my design choices would be better.

 Write up major design process and decisions:
- * location tracking: life360 vs iphone
+ * location tracking: life360 vs iPhone
  * servos vs stepper motor vs motor and encoder
  * soldering servo HAT
  * finding nesting brass rods and mounting hubs